backstage/backstage/docs/getting-started/configuration.md

 yarn add pg
 ```

-Use your favorite editor to open the 'app-config.yaml' and add your PostgreSQL
+Use your favorite editor to open `app-config.yaml` and add your PostgreSQL
 configuration. in the root directory of your Backstage app using the credentials
 from the previous steps.